How to Become Communication Engineer

 Communications engineers should be capable of solving problems.
 They should be able to identify and solve issues ranging from troubleshooting to designing and building systems.

-Also, they should know what type of equipment they would use to build their system and how to apply those skills in real-life situations.
+Also, they should know what equipment they would use to build their system and how to apply those skills in real-life situations.

 1. Ability to think critically

 Communication engineers need to be able to think critically about the information that they receive from others.
 A critical thinker can analyse information and determine its validity.
-He or she is then able to use this data to make decisions based on facts rather than emotions.
+He or she can then use this data to make decisions based on facts rather than emotions.

 1. Ability to work independently